 Holidays are best when someone else cooks, so come ashore from your houseboat or runabout to enjoy a meal at one of the waterside eateries scattered on the lake shores.

-- Isola Riva: Superbly delicious Mediterranean-inspired share plates overlooking the calm lake waters, so close you could dip in your toe.
-Better than being in Venice.
+- The Marina Cafe & Bar: Superbly delicious meals for breakfast and lunch overlooking the calm lake waters, so close you could dip in your toe.

 - Pacific Palms Recreation Centre: If you’re cruising down the far southern end of Wallis Lake then ‘The Recky’ should be on your list of top spots.
 Park your boat at their jetty while you enjoy the bistro favourites with specials for lunch and dinner.
 The sunset views across to Wallingat National Park are sensational.